gioodm/WASP/README.md

 Some pre-processing steps are required to obtain a standardized input file for the WASP pipeline.
 Potential modifications to the Python scripts might be needed depending on the GEM format.

 - `find_orphans.py`: identifies orphan reactions in the GEM (accepted extensions: `.xml`, `.sbml`, `.json`, and `.mat`) using the Python3 `cobrapy` module.
 Annotation in different formats (accepted: BiGG, Rhea, EC number, KEGG, PubMed, MetaNetX) present in the model is retrieved.
 - `rxn2code.py`: each reaction annotation is mapped to the corresponding Rhea reaction ID and/or EC number when available.
 The output file includes: 1. reaction id, 2. reaction extended name, 3.
 Rhea IDs, 4.
 EC numbers.
   If MetaNetX codes are present, the `reac_xref.tsv` file (retrieved from [MetaNetX](https://www.metanetx.org/mnxdoc/mnxref.html)) is needed.

 The final `gaps_file.txt` must contain all 4 columns; if the reaction extended name is not present in the model, an empty column should be present.
 If no Rhea/EC IDs are identified, empty columns should be present instead.
+An example input file can be found at `example_files/284591_gaps.txt`.

 #### Usage